 Alocasia’s glossy green leaves have large white veins on the topside, while the underside is a deep purple hue.
 Alocasia can create a fabulous focal point in a home with an eclectic decorating vibe.

 Alocasia ‘Black Velvet,’ one of the varieties commonly sold as a houseplant, reaches one to two feet tall and wide.
 It requires bright, indirect light and only the top inch of soil should be allowed to dry out between waterings.

-These stunners are available as live plants in one-gallon pots from Fast Growing Trees.
+These stunners are available as live plants in six-inch pots from Terrain.

 Also known as flamingo flower, laceleaf, and tailflower, houseplants in the Anthurium genus offer a bright splash of color with their long-lasting red or pink flowers.